 9. Sample Source

-Like the beauty products offered by Elle Magazine, Sample Source gives way product samples as a limited time offer.
+Like the beauty products offered by Elle Magazine, Sample Source gives way product samples as a limited-time offer.
 With Sample Source, it’s a few times per year.
 Sample Source free product testing is available to Canadians.
 Past samples include Purina, Jif (peanut butter), Becel, Campbell’s, Del Monte, Tetley, and more.

 10. Parent Tested Parent Approved

 Parent Tested Parent Approved (PTPA) aims to help parents make the right choice about the products they buy for their families.
 They send you free products to test, reward you for your opinions, and ask you to review products and share your thoughts with others.
 All of this qualifies you for rewards.
-PTPA will select you for product testing based upon the profile you create, and signup is completely free.
+PTPA will select you for product testing based on the profile you create, and signup is completely free.